 Wood species | Thermo Ash Teak Ipe | Thermo Pine Thermo Ayous Thermo Spruce European Oak | Thermo Pine Thermo Ayous | Scots Pine Spruce Red Oak | Ash Ayous Beech Maple |

-Wood thermal modification involves heating wood material to a temperature of 180–220 °C while at the same time protecting it with steam.
+We heat the material to a temperature of 180–220 °C. At the same time, we protect it with steam.

-This is due to the reduction of wood shrinkage, lower equilibrium moisture content and slower absorption of humidity because of heat treatment.
+This is due to the reduction of wood shrinkage, lower equilibrium moisture content and slower absorption of humidity.